 I start this low FODMAP turkey burger recipe by adding the following ingredients to a large bowl.

 - Turkey: I use extra lean ground turkey.

 - Garlic-infused olive oil: adds some yummy garlicy flavour as well as some moisture to the burger without adding FODMAPs.

 - Dried chives: I use dried chives as the chive plant in my herb garden doesn't produce nearly enough and store bought chives tend to go bad really quickly.
 I always have dried chives on hand and just throw them into almost everything.

 - Salt and pepper: further enhance the turkey's flavour.

 - Mix: Once you've added these to the bowl, mix with your hands until just combined.

 - Form: Then, use your hands to form four equally sized patties that are about 3.5" in diameter and 1" thick.

 - Freeze: Put the turkey burger patties on a plate and stick the plate in the freezer for 15 minutes.
 The purpose of this is twofold: it helps maintain the structural integrity of the burgers as well as keep the burgers juicy.

 - Sear: Preheat a large skillet on medium heat.
-If you are using a good, non-stick pan, you can forgo adding the avocado oil; otherwise, add ½ tbsp of avocado oil to the pan.
+If you are using a good, non-stick pan, you can forgo adding the avocado oil; otherwise, add ½ tablespoon of avocado oil to the pan.
 Once the pan is hot, sear the patties on each side for 4-5 minutes or until the temperature reaches 165°F. Use an instant read thermometer to check the temperature of the thickest patty.

 - Serve: Remove from heat and serve immediately on a bun or bun alternative.

 If you'd rather not use a gluten-free, low FODMAP bun like the one pictured above, these bun alternatives are low FODMAP as well as Paleo/Whole30 compliant:

 - Lettuce, raw: iceburg, green leaf, or butter lettuce work best for buns

 - Collard greens, raw (up to 1 cup/serving for low FODMAP)